 Romance novels often get blown off by the wider reading community (and especially the literary) as frivolous emotional porn (and sometimes actual porn) lacking any real substance or plot.
-This… Read more Writing a Healthy Romance →
+This couldn’t be further from the truth.
+However, like all genres, romance does have some troublesome tropes.
+Some of these tropes are perpetuated in common advice… Continue reading Writing a Healthy Romance

 Ah, the crazy writer.
 Edgar Allen Poe, Jack Kerouac, Ernest Hemmingway, Slyvia Plath.
-The names conjure the image of tormented, alcoholic, or strange souls destined to be on the… Read more The Pitfalls of Pleading Insanity: How jokes about being a ‘crazy’ writer hurt all writers. →
+The names conjure the image of tormented, alcoholic, or strange souls destined to be on the outskirts of society while they penned the next literary masterpiece.
+Several famous writers have suffered from mental illness and have even succumbed to their disease or… Continue reading The Pitfalls of Pleading Insanity: How jokes about being a ‘crazy’ writer hurt all writers.

 You can find today's post in full on Beyond the Rainbow.